Banta Corporation: History

 Starting in 1969, the Banta Company began a program of acquisitions of imaging and printing-related companies as well as manufacturers of packaging, paper products, and display equipment.
 It also diversified within its print business, printing catalogs, trade books, and the Parker Brothers board game Trivial Pursuit.

 As the printing industry declined in the early 21st century, Banta spun off several units to focus on its core businesses.
 In August 2006, Connecticut-based envelope printer Cenveo made an unsolicited offer to buy the company, but Banta's management considered it hostile.
-(Banta's stock price had recently fallen from the low $40s in late July; it closed at a penny under $34 on August 8, but the news shot the price up to $46 the following day.)
+(Banta's stock price had recently fallen after the disastrous August 2006 earning call when Streeter announced Banta was going to refocus on print instead of supply chain and when questioned about the shift she replied "we didn't see it coming" - from the low $40s in late July; it closed at a penny under $34 on August 8, but the news shot the price up to $46 the following day.)
 Instead, it accepted a $1.3 billion offer from major competitor RR Donnelley of Chicago in October, at $52.50 cash per share ($36.50 plus a $16 special dividend).

-The cash deal was fortuitous for Banta shareholders, as the value of RR Donnelley stock declined considerably in 2008.